Kauai Best Areas to Stay

 Finding a Place in Kauai - Region Pros & Cons

-Kauai has four major geographic areas to select from.
-In order of popularity (by our account), they are as follows:
+Let's get a lay of the land that is Kauai.
+The island of Kauai has four major geographic areas to select from when choosing where to stay.
+In order of popularity (by our account), they are:

-- The West Side- including the towns of Waimea and Hanapepe (It's worth noting that staying on the West Side is much less popular than the other locations)
+The West Side- including the towns of Waimea and Hanapepe, staying on the West Side is much less popular than the other locations)

 OK, that may not seem that simple.
-However, it really isn't that difficult because it's hard to make a bad choice.
-Reviewing our Kauai Weather article and knowing When to Visit Kauai will also help you decide.
-But each area on Kauai has its own unique flavor and atmosphere - including its own attractions and sights to see.
+However, not that difficult because it's hard to make a terrible choice in Kauai.
+But each area on Kauai has its unique flavor and atmosphere - including its attractions and sights to see.

 Kauai Accommodations by Region

-Let's take a look at the pros and cons of each of the areas we've briefly discussed above.
-These are in order of popularity, by our account.
+Let's look at the pros and cons of each area we've briefly discussed above.
+As noted above, these are in order of popularity, by our account.

 Including Koloa, Lawai, and Poipu